soroushtou/Plant-Pathology-2021---MultiLabel-Dataset/README.md

 Note that this dataset is a conversion of a Multi-Class dataset to a Multi-Label dataset, and the train-test ratio is 80:20.

-The original public dataset is collected by Thap et. al. as in: https://vision.cornell.edu/se3/wp-content/uploads/2021/09/029.pdf
+The original public dataset is collected by Thapa et. al. as in: https://vision.cornell.edu/se3/wp-content/uploads/2021/09/029.pdf

 It can be found here: https://kaggle.com/competitions/plant-pathology-2021-fgvc8